aljazfrancic/8d-audio-homebrew/README.md

 # 8d-audio-homebrew
-Python notebook that converts regular wav file into a 8d audio wav file
+Python notebook that converts regular wav file into an 8d audio wav file